CBS All Access Review

 Access to CBS’s deep catalog of non-Trek series has been somewhat exaggerated.
 Hard-to-find CBS cult classics like Joan of Arcadia and Viva Laughlin, naturals for a service like this, are absent.
 And only two of the four CSIs are available (CSI and CSI: Miami).
 The exclusion of CSI: Cyber, funniest unintentional comedy ever, is a crime.

-CBS All Access could complement a more all-inclusive livestreaming TV service (like Sling TV, which doesn’t carry CBS).
-But as a stand-alone subscription, there’s not much to geek out about.
+CBS All Access could complement a more all-inclusive live streaming TV service (like Sling TV, which doesn’t carry CBS).
+But as a stand-alone subscription, there’s not that much to geek out about right now.

 But all that Star Trek, right?